Zanko-WRM/CNN-U-Net4DEM-Improvement/README.md

 # Requirements
 To ensure all scripts run correctly, the following Python packages must be installed:

-numpy: For numerical operations and array manipulation.
+`numpy`: For numerical operations and array manipulation.

-torch: For building and training the CNN U-Net model.
+`torch`: For building and training the CNN U-Net model.

-rasterio: For reading and writing raster data.
+`rasterio`: For reading and writing raster data.

-geopandas: For handling geospatial data.
+`geopanda`: For handling geospatial data.

-matplotlib: For plotting and visualizations.
+`matplotlib`: For plotting and visualizations.

-optuna: For hyperparameter tuning.
+`optuna`: For hyperparameter tuning.

-tqdm: For displaying progress bars during training and evaluation.
+`tqdm`: For displaying progress bars during training and evaluation.

-scikit-learn: For calculating evaluation metrics.
+`scikit-learn`: For calculating evaluation metrics.

+# Citation
+If you use this code or the framework in your research, please cite our paper:
+Zandsalimi, Z., Barbosa, S.A., Goodall, J.L., Alemazkoor, N., Shafiee-Jood, M. (2024).
+Improving Spatial Resolution and Accuracy of Global Digital Elevation Models for Flood Modeling Using Deep Learning-Based Integration of Remote Sensing Data.
+[Under rivew].